MortalChris/Chrome-Tab-Saver-Extension/README.md

 # Chrome Tab Saver

+Chrome extension that saves tab to be used later.

+## Description

 This is a chrome extension that allows the user to saves tabs by either inputing text or by accessing the current tab and storing them into an unordered list.
 The list is saved even after you have closed out of the extension and is gone only by clickling the delete button twice.